Paths, Ends and The Separation Problem for Infinite Graphs: The Separation problem

-We now proceed to prove the claim in the statement.
-Assume we receive as inputs some description of the highly computable graph $G$, a finite set of edges $W \in \sepmax{G}$, the number $k$ of ends of $G$, and a finite set $E \subset E(G)$.
-We will compute a finite set of edges $U$ satisfying the following conditions: \begin{enumerate} \item $U$ contains $E$ and $W$. \item $G[U]$ is connected. \item For each pair of vertices $u,v$ in $G\smallsetminus U$ that are incident to edges from $U$, and such that $u,v$ lie in the same infinite connected component of $G\smallsetminus U$, there is a path from $u$ to $v$ that is completely contained in $G[U\smallsetminus E]$. \item $G\smallsetminus U$ has exactly $k$ infinite connected components, and no finite conected component. \end{enumerate} Computing a set with these properties requires some care, and we need to introduce some notation.
-We fix a vertex $v_0$, and for each $r\in\N$ we denote by $U_r$ the edge set of the induced graph $G[\{v\in V(G)\mid d_G(v,v_0)\leq r\}]$.
+Computing a set with these properties requires some care, and we need to introduce some notation.
+Fix a vertex $v_0$, and for each $r\in\N$ denote by $U_r$ the edge set of the induced graph $G[\{v\in V(G)\mid d_G(v,v_0)\leq r\}]$.
 We let $L_r$ be the set of vertices in $G\smallsetminus U_r$ that are incident to some edge from $U_r$.
 Observe that we can compute $U_r$ and $L_r$ from $r$ and the other input parameters, as the graph $G$ is highly computable.